All Episodes Plain Text

 Yes.

-Just yesterday, I believe it's a CR to keep the government going, but for maybe another few months.
+Just yesterday, this, I believe it's a CR to keep the government going, but for maybe another few months.

-They can't wait to start destroying the government until January 20th.
+And apparently, it was Headed for being passed, then President Trump and his vice president Elon Musk, they can't wait to start destroying the government until January 20th.

-And this is what now, about two or three days until the government will shut down.
+And this is what, now, about two or three days until the government will shut down.

 So once this is done, and of course it'll be blamed on the Biden administration because Biden is president right now.